 Cruising Along The River Rhine

-To be fair, the day was not terrible as I was cruising down the Rhine River and watching all of its splendor roll-on by.
-At one point, I got off at the sweet little town of Unkel and walked around before catching the return boat back to Colonge.
-The cruise was breathtaking and I recommend it to everyone, as there were many villages and vineyards along the hills of the Rhine River.
-I would love to do this again but bring food or stay longer at one of the towns and eat!
+To be fair, the day was not terrible as I was cruising down the Rhine River, and watching all of its splendor roll-on by.
+At one point, I got off at the sweet little town of Unkel, and walked around before catching the return boat back to Cologne.
+The cruise was breathtaking, and I recommend it to everyone.
+There were many charming villages, and vineyards along the hillsides of the Rhine River.
+I would love to do this again, and stay longer at one of the towns and eat.

 Choosing Snacks For The Train!

 Can you guess which ones I chose?
-I decided on the white cookie with black stripes and the sweet pretzel twist- Yum!
-I took my bag of sweet treats and hopped a train to Heidelberg, Germany. 🙋🏻♀️ Tschüss!
+I decided on the white cookie with black stripesm and the sweet pretzel twist- Yum.
+I took my bag of sweet treats, and hopped a train to Heidelberg, Germany.
+Tschüss!

 What I ate in BAVARIA